 So How Long Do You Need in Charleston?

-If you only have a few hours (like me!), you can do walk the oceanfront at The Batter, tour the Old Slave Mart, visit the Old Exchange and Provost Dungeon, and wander through City Market.
-Plus you’ll see plenty of architecture, including Rainbow Row, as you’re walking.
-My mom and I were able to do all of this at a leisurely pace in about about 4 hours.
+Walk the oceanfront at The Battery, tour the Old Slave Mart, visit the Old Exchange and Provost Dungeon, and wander through City Market.
+As you make your way through the city, you’ll pass plenty of architecture, including Rainbow Row, as you’re walking.
+Take a break for lunch (yes it’s possible to do all of this before lunch–my mom and I did).
+In the afternoon focus on a walking tour or visiting one of the historic homes throughout Charleston.

 How Do You Get Around Charleston?